-Looking for compound-complex sentences examples that are fun for kids?
+Looking for compound-complex sentences examples?
 These 25 have everything you need for a great lesson.

 You might worry a little about how to teach compound-complex sentences, but compound-complex sentences aren’t as complicated as they seem or actually very scary at all.